6lemo8/AI-CUP/README.md

 Final three-model ensemble

-All steps are integrated into a single executable script:
+All steps are integrated into a single executable script: run_nnunet_full_pipeline.sh It can also run separately into 01~06.sh

-run_nnunet_full_pipeline.sh

 ## ============== 📁 Dataset Structure (nnU-Net v2 Format)  ============